Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 - [`String.endsWith()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/endsWith)
 - [And many more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

-The problems outlines in the homework can be solved in many different ways.
+The problems outlined in the homework can be solved in many different ways.
 Here are a few ideas to get you started.

 - String.charAt()
 - String.toUpperCase()